-With summer in full swing, the thought of eating piping hot stews and steamy soups on sweltering days is far from mind.
+With warm weather on the horizon, the thought of eating piping hot stews and steamy soups on sweltering days is far from mind.
 Instead, whenever the temps start to rise, we turn to refreshing dishes, namely cold Asian noodle dishes, to keep cool.

 From ice-cold Korean noodle soup to spicy, chewy Chinese sesame noodles, here are five Asian noodle dishes from East Bay restaurants that we love to slurp when it’s summertime.